Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework

 While our estimators appear to perform well in practice, each suffers from distinct limitations.
 For \esta, it is rarely able to scale up to domains with more than several thousand classes.
 Furthermore, if $|\mathcal{X}_i|$ is large---which is frequently the case in real-world applications, then empirical frequencies will often be near $0$, causing much instability in conic solvers (see Appendix~\ref{app:est1} for a more detailed description).

 \estb\ sidesteps many of the issues with \esta\ by applying batch gradient descent.
-However, it suffers from multiple sources of approximation error which we are unable to formally quantify or bound.
-First, our network may not sufficiently cover the space of joint distributions (i.e., lack of representation capacity).
-Second, it incurs bias (as compared to full-batch gradient descent) when approximating $\tilde{q}$ using bootstrapped samples.
-Lastly, it suffers from the usual problems with neural estimators, such as local minima, poor or unstable convergence (in both learning $\tilde{q}$ and $\hat{p}$).
-These inaccuracies may accumulate and yield poor estimates of \name, possibly without us even knowing.
-We hope in the future to develop a theoretical analysis on the accuracy of \estb, which would help us to gain more confidence in the extracted \name\ values.
+However, it may suffer from approximation error depending on whether the network can sufficiently cover the space of joint distributions (i.e., representation capacity), alongside bias resulting from mini-batch gradient descent (as compared to full-batch gradient descent) when approximating $\tilde{q}$ using bootstrapped samples.
+Lastly, it may suffer from the usual problems with neural estimators, such as local minima, poor or unstable convergence (in both learning $\tilde{q}$ and $\hat{p}$).
+Therefore, while \estb\ scales to high-dimensional continuous distributions, it comes with the challenges involving training and tuning neural networks.